Garmelon/yaboli/README.md

 - [x] config file support for bots, used by default
 - [x] make it easier to enable log messages
 - [x] make it easier to run bots
+- [x] package in a distutils-compatible way (users should be able to install yaboli using `pip install git+https://github.com/Garmelon/yaboli`)